Wootton Wawen, St Peter's Church

 In the west wall is a late Saxon or early Norman door, now blocked, flanked by 18th-century fluted wooden columns which once supported a west gallery.
 Above the door is a magnificent Perpendicular style west window.
 On either side of the window is a projecting carved head.
 These are 14th century, and depict Edward III and Queen Phillipa.

 A small Saxon window is set in the north wall, near a brass plaque to William Somerville (1682-1742), squire of Edstone Hall, known as the hunting squire poet.
 To the east of Somerville's plaque is a large 13th-century window retaining some of its original glass.
 The east end of the nave is taken up with lovely 15th-century parclose screens, which originally surrounded chantry chapels.

 In the chancel and Lady Chapel beyond are a wealth of historic monuments.
 I'll mention just a few highlights:

-Taking up the entire north-east wall of is wonderful altar tomb of Francis Smith (d.
+Taking up the entire north-east wall of is a wonderful altar tomb of Francis Smith (d.
 1605) depicting the bearded figure of the deceased in a reclining state.
 Against the south wall is a huge marble monument erected by Sir Robert Knight to his children.
 Knight's own tomb is hidden by a fanciful marble plinth and urn at the east end.
-Knight was the cashier of the ill-fated South Sea Company, the government financed fraud that became known as the 'South Sea Bubble'.
+Knight was the cashier of the ill-fated South Sea Company, the government-financed fraud that became known as the 'South Sea Bubble'.

 High on the south wall above, are clear remnants of 14th-century wall paintings, depicting the lives of Saints, the Seven Deadly Sins, and the Passion of Christ.
 At the base of the south wall is a superbly carved 15th-century piscina topped by a fanciful vaulted canopy.